PoolParty PowerTagging Integrations

 Tridion connects people, processes, and information with the most complete portfolio of collaborative Content Management, Knowledge Management and Headless delivery technologies.
 Organizations can expand their global reach by extending with Accelerators for fast time-to-value and RWS Translation Management solutions.

-PoolParty has partnered with RWS, the creators of Tridion, to enhance Tridion’s tagging capabilities and deliver a smart tagging solution.
+PoolParty has partnered with RWS, the creators of Tridion, to enhance its auto tagging capabilities and deliver the intelligent solution powered by semantic AI.

 Adobe Experience Manager